ShahrearKabir/gain-solutions/README.md

 # gain-solutions
  assignment

 Database file added in database folder.
+OR Migrate and add new subscriber and segment logic

 # subscriber save and datatable
 Route::get('/subscriber', 'SubscriberController@index');